He spent more than six months on the International Space Station doing research, experiments and essential maintenance on this unique spacecraft.

 The Principia Mission

 Tim’s mission, called Principia, was a historic moment for British space travel.
-Tim was the first Brit to travel to the International Space Station (the only other British astronaut is Helen Sharman who went to the Mir space station on a Soviet mission in 1991) and Tim’s mission facilitated a huge education programme that has brought space and science into the minds and hearts of many thousands of Britons.
-In particular, the education programmes inspired by Tim have helped to energise STEM learning in primary and secondary schools which is an essential part of addressing the STEM skills shortages across many industries.
+Tim was the first Brit to travel to the International Space Station (the only other British astronaut is Helen Sharman who went to the Mir space station on a Soviet mission in 1991).
+His mission facilitated a huge education programme that brought space and science into the minds and hearts of many thousands of Britons.
+In particular, the education programmes inspired by Tim energised STEM learning in primary and secondary schools which is an essential part of addressing the STEM skills shortages across many industries.

 “Engaging students in STEM has always been at the core of the Principia mission and the Space Diary has proven to be a really effective and empowering resource for doing that at primary school level.
 The Space Diary programme not only teaches children about space and science, but also crosses lots of other disciplines and incorporates books, digital and multimedia to encourage full participation.
 Now that I’m back safely on Earth, I look forward to seeing what this new corps of Space Apprentices do with their new Space Diaries.”

 Major Tim Peake, December 2016

 If you’re a primary teacher or Home Educator, you can download all the Principia Mission Space Diary activities and resources for free.